04 February 2025

 Table of Contents

-Root Cause Analysis (RCA) is a method for identifying the true cause of a problem rather than just fixing surface-level issues.
-It’s like solving a mystery—RCA digs deeper to find the real source of the problem.
+Root Cause Analysis (RCA) is the method for identifying the true cause of a problem rather than just fixing surface-level issues.
+It’s like solving a mystery;RCA digs deeper to find the real source of the problem.
 For example, adding coolant to an overheating car might be a temporary fix, but without checking for a faulty radiator or thermostat, the issue will return.

 RCA is used across various industries, from business to healthcare, to identify and address the root causes of problems.
 Whether it's a missed deadline or customer dissatisfaction, RCA helps solve the core issue, leading to more effective and lasting solutions.